 Are you suffering from TMJ symptoms?
 Do you have jaw, head, or neck pain?
 TMJ pain can be quite debilitating and limit your ability to function throughout the day due to the complexity of the pain.
 TMJ symptoms can affect the teeth, the muscles of the face, the joints of the jaw, it can radiate pain to the ears or cause ringing in the ears, and can also affect the head and neck.
 If these are things that you routinely suffer from, there is hope!
 There are a variety of treatments available specific to your situation that a TMJ specialist near you can provide.
-In the meantime, here are some helpful hints for self-treating symptoms to reduce TMJ pain from specialist Dr. Charles Sutera at Aesthetic Smile Reconstruction in Waltham, MA.
+In the meantime, let’s give you some home remedies to cope with TMJ pain.
+Here are some helpful hints for self-treating symptoms to reduce TMJ pain from specialist Dr. Charles Sutera at Aesthetic Smile Reconstruction in the Boston metro area, Waltham, MA.

 Just like you would stretch before and after a gym workout to help maintain muscle elasticity and reduce soreness, the same principles apply to the muscles of the jaw.
 If your TMJ muscles are sore, periodically stretching can help to reduce the severity of muscle tension.
 Gently practice stretching your range of jaw motion in different directions.
 Practice slowly opening and closing.
 Then go side to side.
 A particularly useful technique is to place your tongue on the roof of your mouth, then slowly open your mouth without your tongue leaving the roof of your mouth.
 You will feel a stretch at the back of your jaw just before your tongue is pulled off the palate.
 Hold in that position for about 30 seconds and repeat 4-5 times each day.
 This is helping to stretch the pterygoid muscles.
 The pterygoids are the most commonly sore muscle for patients that have TMJ symptoms without the presence of headaches.